 It doesn’t matter how much traffic or money you put, without creating engaging content, you can’t make a blog popular.

 Even Google came up openly to declare that content is one of the top 3 ranking factors along with backlinks and rankbrain.

 If you are struggling to increase your blog exposure with your content, try implementing the following content writing tips.

 - Write detailed SEO-optimized content.
 Generally the blog posts with over 2,000 words always perform well in Google search results.
 So take time to create in-depth articles that help your audience.

 (Please Note: If your audience loves short-form content, like in the food niche, you could obviously do that, but don’t forget to evaluate what your competitors are doing and then write better than that to outrank them. )

-- Find out what your audience wants: Define your blog niche (here are 100+ blog niche ideas to choose from) and set your target audience before you create any content for your blog.
+- Find out what your audience wants: Define your blog niche (here are 100+ blog niche ideas to choose from) and set your target audience in mind before you create any content for your blog.

 That way you will be able to create laser-focused content that attracts more social shares, links, and sales.